 Review by Executive Committee

 A simple majority vote of the Executive Committee will affirm the recommendation of the FPC or subcommittee thereof.
 A two-thirds majority of the Executive Committee is required to reject or modify the recommendation of the FPC.
+All recommendations for the award of tenure must then be approved by the Vice Chancellor’s Advisory Committee (VCAC) and the Executive Vice Chancellor, and then by the Chancellor, the President, and the Board of Regents.

 If the recommendation of the FPC is revised or rejected by the Executive Committee, final action rests with the Dean, who must first ask the primary unit to reconsider its recommendation, and the FPC to reconsider its findings.
 In evaluating the merits of a candidate for promotion or tenure, the Executive Committee may not consider new information about the candidate or other evidence that was not previously presented to the Faculty Promotions Committee.

 Clinical Faculty Appointments and Promotions